dbaglan/dbaglan/README.md

 # 💫 About Me:
-I’m a Computer Science student at Suleyman Demirel University with 5 years of experience in C++ and 2 years focused on Java.
+I’m third year Computer Science student at Suleyman Demirel University with 5 years of experience in C++ and 3 years focused on Java.
 I’ve gained practical experience working at IT Park, where I contributed to various projects.
 I’m passionate about coding, learning new technologies, and collaborating on software development.<br><br>Skills  <br>- Java, C++  <br>- Git, SQL  <br>

 ![snake gif](https://github.com/dbaglan/dbaglan/blob/output/github-snake-dark.svg)